mstksg/inCode/copy/entries/centrifugal.md

 Huh.
 One says "the".
 The other says "a".
 What's the difference?

 The difference is that "centripetal" is a *role* that a force plays.
-It is an adjective, like dampening, supporting, big, small, little, weak, strong, upwards-pointing.
-There is no such thing as "*the* centripetal force", in the sense that we have "the gravitational force".
+It is an adjective, like "dampening", "supporting", big, small, little, weak, strong, upwards-pointing, etc.  There is no such thing as "*the* centripetal force", in the sense that we have "the gravitational force".
 There are only forces that are acting in a centripetal way, or play a centripetal role in our current context.